AshnaJose/Regression-Tree-based-Active-Learning-for-MOFs/README.md

 # Citation

-Please refer to the follwoing papers if you use these codes:
+Please refer to the following papers if you use these codes:

 1. Jose A, Devijver E, Jakse N, Poloni R. Informative Training Data for Efficient Property Prediction in Metal-Organic Frameworks by Active Learning.
 ChemRxiv.
 DOI:10.26434/chemrxiv-2023-sw9kv